One Day in Orchha – Temples, Forts, and Forgotten Tales

 Lakshmi Temple paints myths in hue,

-With frescoes old and meaning new.
+With frescoes old and meanings new.

 By the cenotaphs at sunset glow,